-3) Effort of ‘putting up a front’/hiding behind a false self.
+3) Effort of ‘putting up a front’ and of hiding behind a false self.

-Many sufferers of PTSD do not want others (such as acquaintances and work associates) to know about their illness so feel they need to ‘wear a social mask’ and pretend that ‘everything’s fine’.
-Keeping up such a pretence is mentally taxing and extremely tiring.
+Many sufferers of PTSD/complex PTSD do not want others (such as acquaintances and work associates) to know about their illness so feel they need to ‘wear a social mask’ and pretend that ‘everything’s fine’.
+Keeping up such a pretense is mentally taxing and extremely tiring.

 4) Effects on diet.

 People with PTSD may lose their appetites and consequently under-eat, leading to malnutrition and deprivation of important minerals and vitamins which may cause increased fatigue.

 One way some PTSD/complex PTSD sufferers try to cope with their disturbing thoughts and feelings is to immerse themselves in work in order to divert their minds, working each day for excessive hours ( up to 20 hours a day, in the most extreme cases).